Godsmith/trainfinity3/README.md

 ## TODO

 - trains repath at intersections
-  - start with loading at the station the train starts at
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)
 - refactoring: fix so that we don't use so many internal methods and properties on train and wagon